 Note that the (23) Natural History Museum, the (24) Victoria and Albert Museum, and the (25) Science Museum are all within walking distance of Harrod’s.
 So, if you have more days, the Knightsbridge area is a great place to spend at least one-half of a day.
 Contact me for details!

-Tips For Making Perfect Plans Before You Go
+Tips For Making Perfect Plans Before You Go To London:

 1 – Make sure you have at least one ATM card.
 Alert the bank(s) via email on their secure website that you will be in the United Kingdom during your travel time and will be making ATM withdrawals there.
 Also, ask your bank how much in the equivalent of UK “British pounds sterling – £” you should be able to take out from the ATM at one time.
 You will withdraw this amount at the airport when you arrive.
 Keep their response.
 Be sure you know your ATM PIN.